ProjectEvergreen/greenwood/www/pages/docs/data.md

 ---
 collection: docs
-title: Data Sources
+title: Content as Data
-label: Data Sources
+label: Content as Data
-order: 11
+order: 10
 tocHeading: 3
 ---

-## Data Sources
+## Content as Data

 ### Overview

 Having to repeat things when programming is no fun, and that's why (web) component based development is so useful!
-As websites start to grow, there comes a point where being able to have access to the content and structure of your site's layout and configuration as part of the development process becomes essential towards maintainability, performance, and scalability.
+As websites start to grow, there comes a point where being able to have access to the content and structure of your site's layout becomes essential towards maintainability, performance, and scalability.

 As an example, if you are developing a blog site, like in our [Getting Started](/getting-started/) guide, having to manually list a couple of blog posts by hand isn't so bad.